rpollard00/rpollard00/README.md

 - 👋 Hi, I’m @rpollard00
-- 👀 I’m interested in web development, backend development, network and infrastructure automation.
+- 👀 I’m interested in web development, backend development, network, cloud and infrastructure automation.
 - 🌱 I just completed the complete full stack open curriculum.
 - 💞️ Currently I am building a portfolio site and a FOSS desk and conference room reservation system.
 - 📫 You can reach me at rpollard@gmail.com or [@rreeese](https://twitter.com/rreeese)